 Thank you for considering adoption of your next companion!
-Every year, the Animal Welfare League of Alexandria (AWLA) places more than 1,300 companion animals in permanent, loving homes just like yours.
+Every year, the Animal Welfare League of Alexandria (AWLA) places thousands of companion animals in permanent, loving homes just like yours.

 At the AWLA, matchmaking is our specialty.
 Pairing the right companion animal with the right adopter can be part science and part “art.”
 Our staff spends much time getting to know each potential adopter—learning about his or her lifestyle and hopes for a new companion.
 Whether an adopter is looking for a energetic kitten or settled senior dog, social house rabbit or sunny parakeet, our staff ensures that every relationship starts off on the right foot—the first step as our residents and their adopters begin a lifelong journey together.